eklem/search-index-cookbook/doc/topics/browser-search-box.md

 ## opensearch.xml
-On your webserver / webapp root, create the file opensearch.xml.
+On your webserver / webapp root, create the file `opensearchdescription.xml`.
 Change the `[URL]` to your URL:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <OpenSearchDescription xmlns="http://a9.com/-/spec/opensearch/1.1/">